Loungistan/constitution/constitution.md

 // insert your Loungistan-Constitution paragraph here

+## Potato Wedges
+All potato wedges in the Free People's Republic of Loungistan belong to the people.

 ## Going for a walk
 The People of the Free People's Republic of Loungistan have the undeniable right to go for walks.